ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

-# MagicSharepoint
+# Mega retail

 ### **I. Problem definition**

-### **i.
-Origin**

-MagicSharepoint is a platform designed for collaborative work and document sharing among clients.
-Documents can be in text format (Markdown) or scanned/image formats.

-- Expected Document Size: Up to 500 pages.
-- Structure: Documents larger than 10 pages typically include a table of contents and dedicated sections, such as introduction or glossary.
-- Content: Documents may include text with all Markdown features (e.g., quotes, headings, formulas, tables).

-Clients can edit documents online via the platform or upload documents from their local machines.
-Each document receives a version number upon:

-- Saving
-- Uploading a new document
-- Uploading a version of the existing document

-Clients can access all versions of each document.

-The project's goal is to provide clients with a tool to get answers about document content and version changes more easily and quickly than by proofreading and comparing documents on their own.

-### **ii.
-Relevance & Reasons**

-**ii.i.
-Existing flow**

-To get answers about the content of a document, clients need to read through the document or use search functionality.

-Since documents are domain-specific, clients must have relevant expertise depending on the nature of the question.
-Answers must be cataloged manually in an external tool.

-Additionally, if another client has the same or a similar question, they have no way of knowing that the question was already asked and answered.

-**ii.ii.
-Other reasons**

-The proposed tool could be reused to support frequent questions or bulk inquiries.

-It has the potential to build a Knowledge Center for clients, allowing documents to be represented as a graph of facts or knowledge.

-### **iii.
-Expectations**

-Client expect answers to be:
-- Fast
-    - First token within 1 minute.
-- Trustfull
-    - No hallucinations or 'extended' answers.
-    - Do not proofread the entire document if there are doubts.
-- Interactive
-    - Ability to provide more details/follow-up questions if the answer is insufficient.
-    - Automatically be requested for more details if could not generate insufficient answer.
-- Direct
-    - Indicate when an answer cannot be provided due to lack of context.
-    - Avoid hallucinating complete answers.
+**Draft**
+Business need:
+An interactive Q&A Chat System, which will allow platform operation to get insights about Documents content and changes dynamics.

+The Documents are already parsed and available in text format.

+*(OPTION) Documents are in physical form / in plain photos and they should be recognised and improted.*
+Operator may explicitly select Question Scope (ex.: filters) or non-explicit (specifying in chat).
+Expectations that the response would contain limited references/partial citations from Documents, supporting generated answers.
+If some questions are insufficient to provide a distinct and certain answer based on context, then Operator should receive interactive guidance to clarify the question.

-Client need to get answers about:
+Operator need to be able to get insights about:
-- A single document in its latest version.
+- Single Document in its most recent form
-- Multiple documents in their latest versions.
+- Multiple Documents in their most recent form
-- A single document and its various versions.
+- Single Document and its historical/temporal changes
-- Multiple documents and their various versions.
+- Multiple Documents and their historical/temporal changes

-Client wants to select documents:
-- Explicit, using filters.
-- Implicit, through dialogue.

 Use case examples:
-- Specific Question about Document Metadata
+- Operation asking specific question about the Document metadata
-    - e.g., author and date.
+    - ex.: author and date
-- Specific Question about Document Content Available in the Document
+- Operation asking specific question about the Document content which is available in the Document
-    - e.g., how the Attention mechanism works from 'Attention is All You Need'.
+    - ex.: how does the Attention mechanism work;
+        - from 'Attention is All You Need'
-- Specific Question about Document Content Not Available in the Document
+- Operation asking specific question about the Document content which is not available in the Document
-    - e.g., how the Attention mechanism works from 'Bible'.
+    - ex.: how does Attention mechanism work;
+    - from 'Bible'
-- Abstract/Not Relevant Question about Document Content
+- Operation asking abstract/not relevant question about the Document content
-    - e.g., how are you doing.
+    - ex.: how are you doing
-- Specific Question about Document Version Changes
+- Operation asking specific question about the Document content version changes
-    - e.g., how section names changed between v2 and v12 from 'Machine Learning System Design'.
+    - ex.: which how section names changed between v2 and v12
+        - from 'Machine Learning System Design'
-- Specific Question about Multiple Document Version Changes
+- Operation asking specific question about the Multiple Document content version changes
-    - e.g., differences between the first available draft and the published version for all books in the 'Harry Potter' series.
+    - ex.: what are the differences between the first available draft and the published version for all books in the series?

-### **iiii.
-Previous work**

-- Implemented 'smart' full-text search to help navigate faster and easier.
-- Cataloged frequent questions and used Mechanical Turk to get answers in advance.

-### **iv.
-Other issues & Risks**

-- Cloud Object Storage with automated version cataloging.
-- OCR is not implemented.
-- Documents could be sent to service vendors, provided they are not used for training as per SLA (e.g., OpenAI, Anthropic, etc.).
+        - from 'Harry Potter' series

+- **Key Takeaways:**
+    1. A thorough understanding of the problem space is foundational to effective ML system design, ensuring that solutions are relevant and targeted.
+    2. Engaging deeply with the problem, through techniques like the "Five Whys" and the inverted pyramid scheme, enables designers to uncover essential insights and requirements for the ML system.
+    3. Considering the potential risks, limitations, and costs of mistakes early in the design process is crucial for developing robust, effective, and safe ML systems.
+    4. ML system designers must balance the trade-offs between robustness and correctness, tailoring their approach to the specific context and requirements of the project.

 ### **II.
 Metrics and losses**